Prize Configuration

 Random Select

-The Custom redirect is a user defined URL that has been set up specifically for handling the prize being awarded.
-This way each prize could have its own URL to provide a unique experience for each campaign prize.
-Defining the Custom redirect consist in entering the URL in the entry box provided.
+The Custom redirect is a user-defined URL that has been set up specifically for handling the prize being awarded.
+This way, each prize could have its URL to provide a unique experience for each campaign prize.
+Defining the Custom redirect consists of entering the URL in the entry box provided.

 Selecting the Campaign radio button, a dropdown menu replaces the URL entry box.